oven-sh/bun/README.md

 All in one fast &amp; easy-to-use tool.
 Instead of 1,000 node_modules for development, you only need Bun.

 Bun is experimental software.
 Join [Bun's Discord](https://bun.sh/discord) for help and have a look at [things that don't work yet](#things-that-dont-work-yet).
-Most notably, this early version of Bun is not for building

 ## Install: